Vishvannn/cse15l-lab-reports/lab4.md

 ## Compiling the tests

-The command `javac` compiles the `.java` files.
-However, it is necessary that the `classpath` is modified to include the Hamcrest core and JUnit `.jar` files in order for the program to compile successfully.
-The `classpath`, by default is the current directory which is also necessary to compile the files correctly.
-So, we specify the paths of the current directory and both the required `.jar` files separated by `:`.
-No shortcuts can be used while entering the paths here; however, the syntax `*.java` can be used to compile all the files in the present directory. `<enter>` is then pressed.
+The `javac` command is used to turn `.java` files into a form the computer can run.
+To do this correctly, especially when using Hamcrest core and JUnit, you need to tell the computer where to find these tools by setting the `classpath`.
+It starts off pointing to the folder you're in, which is needed for the files to compile right.
+You must list this folder and the paths to the Hamcrest and JUnit files, separated by `:`.
+You can't use shortcuts for these paths, but you can use `*.java` to compile all the `.java` files at once.
+After setting this up, you press `<enter>`.
 ```bash
 [vsivanandan@ieng6-201]:lab7:58$ javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java
 ```